afshinfaramarzi/Marine-Predators-Algorithm/README.md

 </p>

-Besides the three phases defined for optimization, some natural and human-caused environmental issues such as eddy formation and FAD’s effect are mathematically modeled to be included in the MPA.
+Besides the three phases defined for optimization, some natural and human-caused environmental issues such as eddy formation and FAD’s effect are mathematically modeled to include in the MPA.

 MPA’s performance is evaluated against twenty-nine test functions, test suite of CEC-BC-2017, randomly generated landscape, three engineering benchmarks, and two real-world engineering design problems in the areas of ventilation and building energy